-Henna offers glossy, richly-hued locks without the damage associated with most chemical hair dyes.
+Henna use is thought to date back to the 7th century BC.1 It offers glossy, richly hued locks without the damage associated with most chemical hair dyes.

 But what exactly is henna?
 What advantages does it offer over regular hair dye?
 Are there any risks?
 And is it true that you once you start using henna, you can’t go back?

-We take a look at henna and whether it might be the right choice for your hair.
+We take a look at henna hair dye and whether it might be the right choice for your locks.

 Pure henna is often mixed with different plants to offer different colour results.
 These include: